sguox002/leetcode/leetcode-all.md

 ->>

 ### two state interlace
+<<-376	Wiggle Subsequence    		39.9%	Medium
+return the longest length of wiggle subsequence dp two states: up and down, up is the max length so far, down is the max length so far.
+->>

 <<-600	Non-negative Integers without Consecutive Ones    		34.3%	Hard
 given n, find the number of integers without consecutive ones.
 dp: convert n to binary. previous is 1, then current need to be 0, previous 0, current one can be 1/0